FrancescoXD/manpagesbot/README.md

 ### TODO & Bugs
 - Sometimes you could receive `[ERROR][telebot_core_curl_perform:137]Wrong HTTP response received, response: 400` and I don't know why...
-- I need to write a Man pages parser...
+- I think the bug is caused by the telebot lib that doesn't escape the text